 6. After the Martyrdom

 When both Manifestations were martyred there were earthquakes, plagues and storms the exact day of martyrdom and beyond.
 As soon as Christ’s body expired on the cross there was an earthquake and a violent storm.
-The exact same events occurred the very moment that The Báb was martyred with his companion, Anis.
+The exact same events occurred the very moment that the Báb was martyred with His companion, Anis.
 The Earth shook and there were storm clouds as if to say that God and even the Earth itself were upset and displeased.
 Fascinating, is it not?

-This July 9 at noon, Baha’is all around the world will commemorate the Martyrdom of the Báb, just as Christians commemorate the Martyrdom of Christ on Good Friday.
+On 17 Rahmat, according to the Badi calendar, Baha’is all around the world will commemorate the Martyrdom of the Báb, just as Christians commemorate the Martyrdom of Christ on Good Friday.
 If you’d like to find out more about the Martyrdom of the Bab, I’d recommend reading Chapter 23 of The Dawnbreakers by Nabil-i-Azam and chapter 4 of God Passes By by Shoghi Effendi!

 Do you know of any other similarities between the life and martyrdom of the Báb and the other Manifestations?
 Share your thoughts in the comments!